GNU-Ymir/Documentations/primitives/functions.md

 # Functions

-Function is a widely accepted concept for dividing a program into small parts.
+Functions are a widely accepted concept for dividing a program into small parts.
 A ymir program starts with the `main` function that you have already seen in previous chapters.